 Leave Sharing Programs such as the Voluntary Leave Transfer Program (VLTP) and the NIH Leave Bank can assist employees who may need leave to care for themselves or a family member with a serious health condition, but have no annual and sick leave of their own to supplement their absence.
 If employees are interested in using VLTP, they need to partner with their supervisor and administrative officer for additional assistance.

-Excused Absence is a flexibility that may be offered to employees if they are unable to complete their tour of duty due to dependent care issues related to COVID-19, if they have concerns returning to work due to being high risk or living with someone who is high risk, and those who wish to receive a dose of the COVID-19 vaccine during normal tour hours.
+Excused Absence Excused Absence is a flexibility that may be offered to employees if they wish to receive a dose of the COVID-19 vaccine or booster or wish to accompany a family member to receive a dose of the COVID-19 vaccine or booster, during normal tour hours, and if the employee or the accompanied family member have adverse reactions after receiving the vaccine or booster.
 Excused absence is a form of administrative leave that provides employees paid time off without charge to their own annual and/or sick leave balances.
 Please note that excused absence is not an entitlement and is granted at the sole discretion of an employee’s supervisor.
 Excused absence should be considered after other flexibilities have been explored and is not meant to be a long-term continuous resolution.
-Please click for information on how to enter excused absence for COVID-19 purposes in ITAS.
-Note: annual and sick leave do not need to be exhausted before utilizing excused absence.
+Find more information on how to enter excused absence for COVID-19 purposes in ITAS.
+Annual and sick leave do not need to be exhausted before utilizing excused absence.

 For questions related to the Workplace Flexibilities and Leave options, please contact WorkFlex@mail.nih.gov.